Almost sure approximations and laws of iterated logarithm for signatures: Preliminaries and main results

 In order to formulate our first result we recall the definition of $p$-variation norms.
 For any path $\gam(t),\, t\in[0,T]$ in a Euclidean space having left and right limits and $p\geq 1$ the $p$-variation norm of $\gam$ on an interval $[U,V],\, U<V$ is given by

 where the supremum is taken over all partitions $\cP=\{ U=t_0<t_1<...<t_n=V\}$ of $[U,V]$ and the sum is taken over the corresponding subintervals $[t_i,t_{i+1}],\, i=0,1,...,n-1$ of the partition while $\gam(s,t)$ is taken according to the definitions above depending on the process under consideration.
-In what follows always $2<p<3$.
+In what follows always $2<p<3$ but the notation (\ref{2.7}) will be used for any positive $q$ in place of $p$ there.
 We will prove

 \begin{theorem} Let (\ref{2.4}) holds true with integers $L\geq 1$ and a large enough $M$.
 Then the stationary sequence of random vectors $\xi(n),\,-\infty<n<\infty$ can be redefined preserving its joint distribution on a sufficiently rich probability space which contains also a $d$-dimensional Brownian motion $\cW$ with the covariance matrix $\vs$ (at the time 1) so that for any integer $N\geq 1$ the processes $\bbW_N^{(\nu)},\, \nu=1,2,...$ constructed as above with the rescaled Brownian motion $W_N(t)=N^{-1/2}\cW(Nt),\, t\in[0,T]$ satisfy,